Symplocarpus foetidus: Description

 Eastern skunk cabbage flowers have both male and female reproductive organs, making them perfect.
 Dichogamy, or the division of gender expression into two temporal periods, is a common feature of blooming plants and serves to avoid self-fertilization.
 Because the flowers are protogynous, the pistils, which are the female reproductive components, reach sexual maturity before the male parts do (stamens).
 The flowers are inconspicuously crowded on the spadix.
-The spathes acts as the conspicuous portion of the plant.
-The inflorescence differs in size and the amount of flowers they contain.
+The spathes act as the conspicuous portion of the plant.
+The inflorescence differs in size and the amount of flowers it contains.
 Due mostly to the crowding effect, the flowers do not show three (or its multiple) floral parts, as should be expected for monocots, but four perianth parts.
 These look almost cuboidal in shape and overlap each other to make a box-like arrangement.
 In opposition to the components of the perianth are the stamens.
 The two-celled anthers are extrorse and move rather flexibly.
-Because the blooms are protandrous, the anthers grow before the pistil.
-The pistil's overall structural shape is distinctive: The style is cuboidal, the ovary is one cell, and the stigma has three lobes.
+The pistil's overall structural shape is distinctive: the style is cuboidal, the ovary is one cell, and the stigma has three lobes.

-The leafage consists of two whitish sheathing leaves, and they have parallel veins, which is characteristic of monocots.
+The leafage consists of two whitish sheathing leaves, which have parallel veins characteristic of monocots.
 The true leaves are rolled within the hard-coiled center.
 When the tips have pierced the encasing sheath-like leaves, they are typically tinted purplish like the plant's spathe.
 The first and even second leaves' tips may have this hue on the exterior.
 These inner, or true, leaves appear to diverge from monocotyledonous plants and lean more toward the dicotyledonous plants' netted veining.
 The unfolding of the first three leaves reveals a progressive shift toward the later leaves' netted veining.
 The veining is palmately netted in every instance.
 The leaves have fairly big air spaces and loosely packed cellular structures under a microscope.
 There are several rhaphides present in the leaf's enormous bundle masses.
-There are a number of other crystal forms, some of which are cuboidal in shape and even some of which are spherical.
+There are a number of other crystal forms, some of which are cuboidal in shape or even spherical.

 Symplocarpus foetidus reproduce by hard, pea-sized seeds which, when fully grown, drop onto the slimy substrate after developing inside the spadix.
 Birds, small animals, and floods can then spread the seeds.

+Taxonomy

+Symplocarpus foetidus was first described as Dracontium foetidum by the Swedish botanist Carl Linnaeus in Species Plantarum in 1753.
+The British botanist Richard Anthony Salisbury placed Dracontium foetidum L. in genus Symplocarpus in 1812.
+However, the name Symplocarpus foetidus (L.) Salisb. was invalidly described by Salisbury.
+Five years later, the American botanist William P. C. Barton provided a valid description for Symplocarpus foetidus (L.) Salisb. ex W.P.C.Barton.